seclution/application-diagram/README.md

 draw.io WebJar and they are **not** used during the build of the Diagram Application.

+## draw.io-api

+The `draw.io-api` library is built from the draw.io packaging repository and contains server-side Java helpers (servlets, import tools, etc.).
+It is currently not used by the Diagram Application but it may be handy for building custom integrations.

 ## Updating to a newer draw.io version

 This repository used to bundle an outdated `draw.io` WebJar (`6.5.7`).